 Yes, those are dessert liqueurs: Kahlua, DiSaronno and cream.
 Delish.
 And strong.

 After the walk on the sand – where our feet froze off, it’s really deceiving when you look at the amount of people in the water and on the sand but remember it’s still only April, where temps drop quickly at night and the sand temps along with it – we went back to our hot tub and a lounging evening.
 And that was just day one!

-I’ll re-cap day two and a lot more photos later this week.
+I’ll re-cap day two of our wedding anniversary getaway trip to Pismo Beach with a lot more photos later this week.
 We had such a good time and packed a lot of fun into less than 48 hours!